j0nas/init-project/README.md

 * creates `<project-name>` directory
 * adds project *package.json* with React, Next, Prettier, Husky setup
 * runs `npm install`
-* adds a .gitignore file with Node, MacOS and Intellij ignore rules
+* adds a .gitignore file with predefined ignore rules
 * initialises a new git project and creates an initial commit with all new files
 * Starts the next.js dev server and opens localhost in your default browser